LUIDevo/regxact/README.md

 Pivot to python or javascript/node depending on what gap I have in my resume I think I will do node because most applications use it
+- [ ] What do I do for js/ts impl?
-- [ ] Try to figure out general syntax
+- [ ] Try to figure out general syntax for node
 - [ ] Figure out main structs
 - [ ] Implement parsing